adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Configure-Serialization.md

 ## Overview

 Serialization in the Flower iOS SDK can be configured to suit different requirements.
-This tutorial covers default serialization settings with a Python process under the hood and how to implement float-byte serialization for environments where using a Python process is not desired.
+This tutorial covers default serialization settings with a Python process under the hood and how to implement float byte serialization for environments where using a Python process is not desired.

 ### Default serialization